 Reputation is a big deal if you are an everyday person, a world-renowned celebrity, an accomplished thief, a person of God, a politician or a popular entertainer, it matters.
 Reputation is important to more than separate individuals.
-In the business world, it has an even broader impact.
+In the practice world, it has an even broader impact.

 But how do local businesses build their reputations?
 Maintain a good reputation?
 Destroy a reputation?
 Change a reputation for better or worse?

 This can be challenging for local businesses.
 It is a well-known fact that it is hard to change an established reputation.
 It consists of more than a mishmash of deeds and actions.
 Reputation comes down to people’s perceptions.
 It all happens in the mind, and we all know how hard it can be to change someone’s mind once it is set.

 However, advanced technology has moved this obstacle over to the land of the algorithm and removed it, at least partly, from the area of perception.
 Now, small business reputation comes down to a science, not an art.

 Online reviews collectively summarize the reputation of a small practice.
 It is that simple.